sli-fox/jamms/README.md

   - **sfml-system-d.lib;sfml-main-d.lib;sfml-graphics-d.lib;sfml-audio-d.lib;sfml-network-d.lib;sfml-window-d.lib;**
   - ![alt tag](http://sfml-dev.org/tutorials/2.1/images/start-vc-link-libs.png)

-4. Now, your SFML should be ready!
-Make sure you can build the solution. :)
+4. Last step, you need to copy all your SFML .dll files into the Debug folder of your jamms project.
+  - Copy all files FROM SFML-2.1/bin into jamms/Debug
+  - Make sure you're only adding .dll files

+5. Now, your SFML should be ready!
+I've include a SFMLTest.txt file with code that should render a green circle in your solution if SFML is properly installed.
+To test, you can copy the code in SFMLTest.txt into your jamms.cpp file and run the main function.
+If a green circle appears, then SFML works! :)